fharms/camel-jpa-entitymanager/README.md

 Camel comes with a [JPA module](http://camel.apache.org/jpa.html) for using JPA within a route, by simply using the URI format "jpa:entityClassName[?options]".
 This make it real easy to make CRUD operation with Camel.
-But accessing the entity manager and join it with  transaction started by camel it little more tricky, and require some manual work.
+But accessing the entity manager and join it with with current route transaction is a little more tricky, and require some manual work.

 The CamelEntityManager is a annotation that serves the purpose, to inject a EntityManager into a bean and join the current transaction started by Camel.
-It support both use cases where the Camel has created the EntityManager as part of the JPA consumer or producer, or for none JPA consumer or producer.
+It support both use cases where the Camel has created the EntityManager as part of the JPA consumers or producers, or for none JPA consumers or producers.

 # User guide